zdravkov/kendo-docs/getting-started/dataviz/treemap/overview.md

 # Overview

 The TreeMap displays hierarchical data in a traditional tree structure.
-It supports user interaction through the mouse or touch to perform re-ordering operations via drag-and-drop.
+The TreeMap also support different layout types such us Squarified, Vertical and Horizontal Slise and Dice.

 ## Getting Started